Conservation Northwest staff work around Washington State, in Bellingham, Seattle, Kettle Falls, Twisp, and Omak.

-Erin Moore has worked 30 years in publishing, including at the Northwest Passage newspaper in Seattle in the '80s and communication specialist at Southern Utah Wilderness Alliance in the '90s.
-She has a master's in forest ecology from the University of Washington, topping a research career in soil microbiology and belowground nutrient dynamics.
-In her time spent free of the computer, she will be gardening, mushrooming, river kayaking, or backcountry skiing.
+Erin Moore has worked 30 years in publishing, including at the Northwest Passage newspaper in Seattle in the mid-'80s and as communication specialist at Southern Utah Wilderness Alliance in the '90s.
+She has a master's in forest ecology from the University of Washington, researching forest soils, tree roots, and fungi.
+She edits, designs, gardens, and prunes professionally.

 Rob Peterka, IT administrator